-- In comparison with peers, the health condition adversely affects the pupil's ability to complete educational tasks within routine timelines as documented by three or more of the following: - 1) excessive absenteeism linked to the health condition, for example, hospitalizations, medical treatments, surgeries, or illnesses; - 2) specialized health care procedures that are necessary during the school day; - 3) medications that adversely affect learning and functioning in terms of comprehension, memory, attention, or fatigue; - 4) limited physical strength resulting in decreased capacity to perform school activities; - 5) limited endurance resulting in decreased stamina and decreased ability to maintain performance; - 6) heightened or diminished alertness resulting in impaired abilities, for example, prioritizing environmental stimuli; maintaining focus; or sustaining effort or accuracy; - 7) impaired ability to manage and organize materials and complete classroom assignments within routine timelines; or - 8) impaired ability to follow directions or initiate and complete a task
+In comparison with peers, the health condition adversely affects the pupil's ability to complete educational tasks within routine timelines as documented in at least THREE of the following areas:

+- a.
+Excessive absenteeism linked to the health condition (e.g., hospitalizations, medical treatments, surgeries or illnesses) - b.
+Specialized health care procedures that are necessary during the school day - c.
+Medications that adversely affect learning and functioning in terms of comprehension, memory, attention or fatigue - d.
+Limited physical strength resulting in decreased capacity to perform school activities - e.
+Limited endurance resulting in decreased stamina and decreased ability to maintain performance - f.
+Heightened or diminished alertness resulting in impaired abilities (e.g., prioritizing environmental stimuli, maintaining focus, or sustaining effort or accuracy) - g.
+Impaired ability to manage and organize materials and complete classroom assignments within routine timelines - h.
+Impaired ability to follow directions or initiate and complete a task components of subpart 2 (A) and (B).
+The eligibility findings must be supported by current or existing data from items (a) to (e) below: